-The transfer agent and registrar for transactions in our CDIs on the ASX is Link Market Services Limited, or Link.
-Link's address is Level 12, 680 George Street, Sydney NSW 2000, Australia, and its telephone number is +61 2 8280 7111.
-If our application to list on the Nasdaq Capital Market is approved, we intend to appoint American Stock Transfer & Trust Company, LLC, or AST, to serve as our transfer agent with respect to transfers of shares of our common stock.
-AST's address is 6201 15th Avenue, Brooklyn, New York 11219 and its telephone number is (800) 937-5449.
+The transfer agent and registrar for our common stock and CDIs is Link Market Services Limited.
+The transfer agent's address is Level 12, 680 George Street, Sydney NSW 2000, Australia, and the telephone number is +61 2 8280 7111.
+If our application to list on the Nasdaq Capital Market is approved, we will appoint a transfer agent registered with the SEC.